everythingpython/everythingpython.github.io/_notes/Public/Reading/DDIA/Reading DDIA - Part 3.md

 ### My  thoughts prior to reading the section -

-Something they said in the San Diego ML Meetup struck me as my reaction as well - Maintainability is not one of the "concerns" I would have listed for a data intensive system.
+Something they said in the [San Diego Machine Learning](https://www.youtube.com/watch?v=JqDAEH_2t6M) struck me as my reaction as well - Maintainability is not one of the "concerns" I would have listed for a data intensive system.
 But now that it is, let's think about it -
 What does it mean to **maintain** a system?
 My interpretation is - how would the system be set up for functioning smoothly over time?